Phenomenology: You Get to Choose

 Then return to the world that is

 that you may finally walk in the

-So phenomenology and Buddhism and other traditions teach two things important to our personal choices and this post: One, everything is connected (I will let you research that if networking especially as found in nature does not make sense to you) and two, you have absolute free will to choose your mood and actions.
+So phenomenology and Buddhism and other traditions teach two things important to our personal choices and this post: One, everything is connected (I will let you research that if networking especially as found in nature does not make sense to you) and two, you have an absolute free will to choose your mood and actions.
 It takes practice: at least 15 minutes daily of silent meditation in which I hope you eventually become more comfortable and receptive, perhaps to the transpersonal realms where we are non-physically connected in a field of knowing.
 As you get comfortable with meditation, you can choose to focus on receiving joy and a great deal more.
-A quote from great Sufi poet Rumi: (although it sounds a bit modern to me)
+A quote from the great Sufi poet Rumi: (although it sounds a bit modern to me)